Fertility Clinic Malpractice Beyond IVF: Embryo Freezing and Storage Errors

 Compassionate support, ensuring you feel heard, respected, and guided throughout the legal process

-We have helped clients secure justice and compensation that covers not only medical expenses but also psychological healing and future planning needs.
+We have helped clients get justice and compensation that covers medical costs, emotional recovery, and future planning.

 What to Do If You Suspect Fertility Clinic Malpractice

-If you suspect your embryos were mishandled, lost, or destroyed, taking immediate action is crucial.
-Here’s what you should do:
+If you think your embryos were mishandled, lost, or destroyed, it is important to act quickly.
+Here are the steps you should take:

 1. Request Documentation